JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/uast.md

 [`ULiteralExpression`](upsource:///uast/uast-common/src/org/jetbrains/uast/expressions/ULiteralExpression.kt) represents
 literal values like numbers, booleans, and string.
 Although string values are also literals, `ULiteralExpression` is not very handy to work with them.
-For instance, it doesn't handle Kotlin string interpolations.
+For instance, it doesn't handle Kotlin's string interpolations.
 To process string literals when evaluating their value or to perform language injection, use [`UInjectionHost`](upsource:///uast/uast-common/src/org/jetbrains/uast/expressions/UInjectionHost.kt) instead.

 ### `sourcePsi` and `javaPsi`, `psi` and `UElement` as PSI